-Lastly, here are a few of the many great testimonials from previous boot campers:
+Here are a few of the many great testimonials from previous stair clinic attendees:

 I just wanted to send you a quick note to thank you for the stair training info and classes that you put on.
 The most important tip you gave was not to stop.
 That was going through my head the entire climb.
 This is the first year I have done stair climbing and although I do workout about 5 days a week, I certainly wasn't ready for this but it was your stair climbing tips that helped me train and get ready.
 I am also enjoying your book and workout video, which I do twice a week. - J.M.

-Our “PATH to Victory” team also did quite well, placing 4th overall.
-Our top 3 finishers either attended one of the X Gym’s boot camps, or participated in your practice sessions.
-We really appreciate the information you were willing to share with us, which definitely helped our team’s performance.
-Thanks again PJ for everything, and congratulations for your team’s outstanding performance. – D.O.
+Our "PATH to Victory" team also did quite well, placing 4th overall.
+Our top 3 finishers either attended one of the X Gym 's boot camps, or participated in your practice sessions.
+We really appreciate the information you were willing to share with us, which definitely helped our team's performance.
+Thanks again PJ for everything, and congratulations on your team's outstanding performance. - D.O.

 Hi PJ, just wanted to let you know that I finished at 26min.
 Last years time was 54 or 56min.
 Thanks for the training at Forbes Creek, it really helped! - S.M.

 PJ, my climb was great.
 I did exactly what you told me and trained going slower than I thought I should but it was worth it because in the end, I made it to the top.
 Before I had your class, I was lucky to make it halfway before I had to stop.
 By time I made it to the top, I was energized but wasn’t panting.
 I took it slow and steady and didn’t stop a single time (I took water on the go a few times.) making my time under 30 minutes climbing.
 I wasn’t going too fast but just to make it up and I made that goal.
 I look forward to doing this again next time and am really excited that I got to be a part of it. - C.C.